teddyabere/Word-Prediction-Challenge/README.md

 2. Using Linked list method
 : In this method the algorithm check if there are liked lists of the given string or character. the algorithm creates linked list of tree and it check if string has similar words in the list of linked words.
 Finds all words with the given prefix.
 This method has Time complexity of O(n), Space O(n), n is number of nodes involved (include prefix and branches).

 3. Using Hashmap Method
+Hash Map uses key value pairs.
+Instead of loop through all the data available to get the matched words.
+Hash map searches for a value by taking the key.
+It is efficent and fast to search for mached words.
+This method has Time complexity of O(n), Space O(n), n is number of nodes involved (include prefix and branches).

 ## Implementation
 I used Javascript to solve the challenge and used HTML and CSS to showcase the results of the above algorithms.

 ## Unit Testing
 I used unit testing to test the algorithms.
+I used Jest testing library to perform the unit test.
-Based on the test cases the following results occurred:
+some of the test cases I used:
+ "addis ababa"  expected result "addis ababa"--- test result "Passed" "awas"  expected result "awash" and "awasa"--- test result "Passed" "ጅጋ"  expected result "ጅማ"--- test result "Failed"